In Xi's China, even internal reports fall prey to censorship

 Interviews with Chinese academics suggest when it comes to decisions made by the top, there’s now little room for discussion or course correction.

-Beijing’s public stance on Russia’s invasion of Ukraine is clear: Under Xi’s “no limits” partnership with Russia, officials voice sympathy with Moscow’s grievances with the West, portraying the U.S. as a hypocritical bully and NATO as the aggressor.
+Though China hasn't expressed direct support for Russia’s invasion of Ukraine, Beijing's stance is clear: Under Xi’s “no limits” partnership with Russia, officials voice sympathy with Moscow’s grievances with the West, portraying the U.S. as a hypocritical bully and NATO as the aggressor.

-But in private conversation, many Chinese foreign policy experts express views that diverge from the party line — a diversity of opinions that isn't being conveyed to China’s leaders, they say.
+But in private conversation, many Chinese foreign policy experts express views that diverge from the party line.
+That diversity of opinions, though, isn't being conveyed to China’s leaders, some intellectuals fear.

+“There’s much more diversity of opinions than one would assume,” said one academic, declining to be named because they were not authorized to speak to the press.

+At the Chinese Academy of Social Sciences, a book published in Russia wasn’t allowed to be translated into Chinese because it had sections critical of Putin, according to an academic familiar with the academy’s Russia experts.

-Many experts worry China has alienated Europe by standing with Russia.
+Many experts worry China has alienated Europe by favoring Russia.
 A landmark investment deal with the European Union looks all but dead, and Europe is increasingly aligning its China policy with the latter’s biggest rival, the United States.

 One scholar took a calculated risk to get his views heard.
 Government adviser Hu Wei published an online essay in March criticizing the war and arguing Beijing should side with Europe.